 Final Examination Results for Katie Vincent Lafiura 7 October 1893, Sydney Morning Herald

 This next record for Catherine Lindsay threw up so many more interesting facts that I had to work through, I could now see that Catherine had used her mother’s married surname Lafiura from her remarriage after Captain Lindsay was drowned, the very quizzical name Tineent as a middle name is a typo and I think it is meant to be Vincent and it is comforting to see that she also included the name Lindsay.
 I cannot explain the Beyrout, Cyria inclusion on the certificate.

-Australian Marriage Transcription 1788-1949 for William Moloney and Katie Tineent Lindsay Lafiura (note the extraordinary listing for the couple’s birthplace as Beyrout, Cyria)
+Australian Marriage Transcription 1788-1949 for William Moloney and Katie Tineent (Vincent?)
+Lindsay Lafiura (note the extraordinary listing for the couple’s birthplace as Beyrout, Cyria)

 I was very grateful to Peter Rundle after he kindly lent me an excellent publication called Beneath the Southern Cross, The Story of Ellen Dillon and her Australian Descendants, compiled and written by David Michael and Marie Ray, March 2006, which included many documents, facts, photos, newspaper clippings for Catherine Rundle’s ancestors.
 It was an excellent source for me to understand the family interconnections.
 Peter Rundle had told me some of the tale of the Lafiura family and had explained that Kate’s mother had given birth to several more daughters from her second marriage to an Italian mariner.
 It must have been difficult for Catherine to grow up without a father and this may have been the reason for her marriage to William Moloney at such a young age.